 Learn more about Transport Canada exemptions in the Nautical Sciences program

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

-Cadets receive a thorough background in the principles and operation of modern vessels like super tankers, bulk carriers, cruise ships and off shore supply vessels.
-At the end of the third year, successful students achieve their Watchkeeping Mate Certificate.
+Upon successful completion of the third year of the program and obtaining at least 12 months of Transport Canada approved sea time, you will be eligible to challenge the Transport Canada Watchkeeping Mate Certificate of Competency.
 This initial licence allows a cadet to officially become a ship's Officer.
 They will then become an important part of the ship's management team to ensure the safe navigation of the ship and the safety of its cargo.
 They are also responsible for seamanship, cargoes and stowage, safety and communications.
 In port, they manage the loading and off-loading of cargoes.
-After graduation from the Diploma program and with more sea time aboard ships, Officers may continue to upgrade their skills with the ultimate goal of becoming a Master Mariner.
+After graduation from the diploma program, and with more sea time aboard ships, Officers may continue to upgrade their skills with the ultimate goal of becoming a Master Mariner.